Grief Professional Directory

 Angie Larned, Ph.D

-I have 20+ years as a psychologist helping clients with anxiety, depression, grief/loss and relationship conflicts.
+ABOUT: I have 20+ years as a psychologist helping clients with anxiety, depression, grief/loss and relationship conflicts.
 I work with adolescents, college students, adults and couples who are struggling with life’s challenges or feeling stuck.
 I offer a non-judgmental, empathic space where we can sort through your emotions/worries and help you gain new perspectives & coping skills so that you are better able to gain clarity, build resilience and work toward your goals and objectives.
-With my certification as a Health/Wellness Coach, I offer a holistic perspective to understand/guide you through emotional, cognitive and wellness struggles
+With my certification as a Health/Wellness Coach, I offer a holistic perspective to understand/guide you through emotional, cognitive and wellness struggles.

 I have found success using CBT, narratives, psychodynamic, strength based psycho-educational and interpersonal approaches to therapy — helping clients with anxiety, depression, grief/loss, relationship issues, trauma, health/wellness and managing stress.
 I have worked extensively with individuals in creative/artistic fields.